Duration: 5 Days

 - Recognised techniques managers can use to minimise and resolve conflict in the workplace

-- Ways a manager could promote atmosphere in order to minimise the adverse effects of conflict
+- Methods a manager could promote a positive atmosphere in order to minise the adverse effects of conflict

 Pre-Course Preparation and Assessment